 For a proper introduction and to meet people while you’re in town, take the brilliant big night out Queenstown pub crawl.
 It covers four bars, with drinks, games and entry included.

-Try a legendary Fergburger
+Try a legendary Fergburger!

-Our full day in Queenstown began with a slow morning on account of the previous night’s activities, and after a lazy late morning wander into the centre we headed for our obligatory Fergburger.
-This is the town’s famous gourmet burger shack, with an inventive menu that attracts queues of punters often stretching to the end of the street and around the corner.
+Our full day in Queenstown began with a slow morning on account of the previous night’s activities, and after a lazy late morning wander into the centre we headed for our highly anticipated Fergburger, which we had heard from friends was unmissable.

-We timed our visit to avoid peak mayhem, but still waited half an hour before we were served.
 In the end it lived up to the hype, but the three-and-a-quarter pounds of meat (I had the Mr. Big Stuff) rendered me almost immobile for a good couple of hours!

 Cruise on Lake Wakatipu

-Our hangovers and meat comas shaped the afternoon’s activities, as we quickly discarded our earlier idea of taking the luge ride at the top of the hill and instead went for a Million Dollar Cruise on Lake Wakatipu.
+Our hangovers and meat comas shaped our own afternoon’s activities in Queenstown, as we quickly discarded our earlier idea of taking the luge ride at the top of the hill and instead went for a Million Dollar Cruise on Lake Wakatipu.

 By booking in advance with Bookme we managed to same some vital dollars on this.
 The cruise meant we could relax and enjoy the views for a couple of hours while our food digested, and learn about the history of Queenstown thanks to our friendly and informative guide.
 Definitely a fun way to see the landscapes near the town!

 Days 6–7: the Fjordlands

 Driving from Queenstown into the heart of the beautiful Fjordlands is another journey that takes about four hours.
 After a quiet Sunday night at the campsite we set off bright and early, and extended the drive to over six hours to fit in some scenery stops.
-You might want to do the same!

 Te Anau town is a convenient stop for a petrol fill.
 By the town you can stop for lunch at Lake Te Anau, and then again for the mountain view across the plains at Knobs Flat a little further on.